-As of March 31, 2011, the State's Authorized issuers have a notional amount of \$2.3 billion in interest rate exchange agreements or 4.4 percent of total debt outstanding.
+As of March 31, 2012, the State's Authorized issuers have a notional amount of \$2.1 billion in interest rate exchange agreements or 3.9 percent of total debt outstanding.

-The State has significantly reduced its swap exposure from \$6.0 billion as of March 31, 2008 to \$2.3 billion as of March 31, 2011, a 62 percent reduction.
-Over the last three years, the State has terminated \$3.7 billion of swaps, including \$565 million that was terminated automatically due to the bankruptcy of Lehman Brothers Holdings, Inc. The State currently has no plans to increase its swap exposure, and may take further actions to reduce swap exposures commensurate with variable rate restructuring efforts.
+The State has significantly reduced its swap exposure from \$6.0 billion as of March 31, 2008 to \$2.1 billion as of March 31, 2012, a 65 percent reduction.
+Over the last four years, the State has terminated \$3.8 billion of swaps, including \$565 million that was terminated automatically due to the bankruptcy of Lehman Brothers Holdings, Inc. In conjunction with the termination of swaps, the State reduced a similar amount of variable rate bonds through fixed rate refundings.
+The State currently has no plans to increase its swap exposure, and may take further actions to reduce swap exposures commensurate with variable rate restructuring efforts.